-The Maple Flooring Manufacturers Association is dedicated to preserving and protecting America's forestlands, while providing the forest products critical to the nation's well-being.
+The Maple Flooring Manufacturers Association (MFMA) is dedicated to preserving and protecting America's forestlands, while providing the forest products critical to the nation's prosperity.
 MFMA and its members are committed to providing the highest standards of quality available from America's forests.

 Are we running out of hardwoods?